se-edu/se-book/testCaseDesign/combiningTestInputs/combinationStrategies/text.md

 </tip-box>

-**all pairs**: This strategy creates test cases so that for any given pair of inputs, all combinations between them are tested.
-It is based on the observations that a bug is rarely the result of more than two interacting factors.
-The resulting number of test cases is lower than the "all combinations" strategy, but higher than the "at least once" approach.
+**The _all pairs_ strategy creates test cases so that for any given pair of inputs, all combinations between them are tested.** It is based on the observations that a bug is rarely the result of more than two interacting factors.
+The resulting number of test cases is lower than the _all combinations_ strategy, but higher than the _at least once_ approach.

 <tip-box>